SSAGESLabs/hoomd-dlext/README.md

 git clone https://github.com/SSAGESLabs/hoomd-dlext.git
 cd hoomd-dlext

-Now we configure the installation with CMake.
-Here it is important, that the python version detected by CMake can successfully `import hoomd`.
+We then configure the installation with CMake.
+It is important, that the python version detected by CMake can successfully `import hoomd`.

 ```shell
 mkdir build && cd build